FortniteFevers/AutoLeak/README.md

 - Tweet out current build
 - Automaticlly Tweet AES and Build if on update mode
 - Automaticlly Tweet out news feed and detect for a change
+- BenBot Support for searching cosmetics
+- Merge images by using the new 'Merge Images' command in AutoLeak (Merging images automatically saves to the new "merged" folder!)

 More coming soon!